wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-compliance/includes/3-configure-information-barrier-policies.md

 ## Apply an information barrier policy for Microsoft Teams

-You have seen how to segment users, and define a policy.
+You have seen how to segment users and define a policy.
 You now need to apply the policy.
-Information barrier policies do not take effect until you set them to active, and apply the policy.
+Information barrier policies do not take effect until you set them to active and apply the policy.

 To set a policy to active status, use the **Set-InformationBarrierPolicy** cmdlet with an **Identity** parameter, and set the **State** parameter to **Active**: